jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Salt

 Salts, like peppers, are combined with passwords before hashing for added security.
 Salts are different to peppers in that they are intended to be unique per user and are stored in the database alongside the username.
+Salts increase the storage space required for reverse hash lookup tables.

-Salts increase the storage space required for reverse hash lookups used in rainbow table attacks.
+`<reverse hash lookup table storage space>` `=` `<hashed password length>` `*` `<number of unique salt values>` `+` `<attack dictionary size>`

-`<rainbow table storage space> = <hashed password length> * <number of unique salt values> + <attack dictionary size>`
+There are ways to optimise reverse hash lookup tables and one of the most well know and effective ways is by using rainbow tables.

 ## Username/Email as Salt